Ready to design and publish an ad in Mailchimp's Ad Builder? First, read these tips to help optimize your content for Facebook and Instagram.

 - Minimize text in your images.

 Your ad will be rejected if an image has 20% or more of its pixels dedicated to text.
-Take a look at these examples for guidance, or test with Facebook's grid tool before you upload your image to MailChimp.
+Take a look at Facebook's examples for guidance, or test with Facebook's grid tool before you upload your image to Mailchimp.

 - Keep it simple.